Heckie75/renkforce-bs21-bluetooth-switch/README.md

 USAGE:   bs21.py <mac> <pin> <command1> <params1> <command2> ..
 ```

-For example, sometime I would like to start the coffeemachine and 10 minutes.
+For example, sometime I would like to start the coffeemachine and run it for 10 minutes.
 In addition I would like to synchronize the clock because I expect that it is wrong again.
 ```
 $ bs21.py Coffee -on -sync -countdown 00:10:00 off
 ```